usnistgov/O-RAN-Testbed-Automation/README.md

 # Automation Tool for Deploying 5G O-RAN Testbeds
-A set of installation scripts designed to automate the deployment and configuration of a 5G Open Radio Access Network (O-RAN) testbed, on both bare metal and virtualized environments, based upon the blueprints described in [[1]][nist-tn].
-The tool simplifies setting up the 5G testbed components, including 5G Core, gNodeB (Radio Unit (RU), Distributed Unit (DU), Centralized Unit (CU)), User Equipment (UE), and RAN Intelligent Controller (RIC).
-These scripts facilitate reducing the complexity and time required to operationalize the testbeds described in the report above.
+These installation scripts automate the deployment and configuration of a 5G Open Radio Access Network (O-RAN) testbed on both bare metal and virtualized environments, based upon the blueprints described in [[1]][nist-tn].
+The tool simplifies setting up the 5G testbed components, including the 5G Core; gNodeB composed of Radio Unit (RU), Distributed Unit (DU), and Centralized Unit (CU); User Equipment (UE); and RAN Intelligent Controller (RIC), thereby reducing the complexity and time required to operationalize the testbeds described in the report above.

 ## Setting Up the Testbed
 The automation tool can be used in virtual machines and physical machines with the minimum system requirements listed below.
 More details on the build options, including the configuration of physical hardware and individual software components are described in the report [[1]][nist-tn].